Black Rice Pudding / Nap Naang made the Rongmei Naga Style

 Recipe source - Pan Cuisine

-Black Rice Pudding in a cup
+Black Rice Pudding in white bowl - top view

 Ingredients to make Black Rice Pudding - Serves 4-6